What you need to know about hepatitis

 Types of hepatitis to be aware of

 Certain types of hepatitis are more common than others.
-Hepatitis B is the most widespread form of hepatitis worldwide, with 296 million people living with longlasting (chronic) hepatitis B infection in 20191.
+Hepatitis B is the most widespread form of hepatitis worldwide.
+According to the World Health Organization, more than 300 million people live with the long-lasting (chronic) hepatitis B. A further 256 million people have hepatitis B or C but do not know it.

 Hepatitis E is rare in the UK, with around 1,000 cases diagnosed each year.
-It used to be thought that the virus could only be acquired abroad but since 2010 there's been an increase in the number of UK-borne cases, attributed to eating processed pork products.
+It used to be thought that you could only catch the virus abroad but since 2010 there's been an increase in the number of UK-borne cases, attributed to eating processed pork products.

-Not only can hepatitis E be passed through faecal-oral (poo-mouth) transmission, but also from animals (zoonosis).
-A study in 2014 found that more than 90% of UK pigs had antibodies to fight the hepatitis E virus in their blood, and nearly 6% had a current infection.
+Not only can hepatitis E be passed through poo to mouth (faecal-oral) transmission, but also from animals (zoonosis).
 Eating undercooked meat increases your risk of contracting the virus.

-Alcoholic hepatitis is fairly common in the UK and yet many people don't know that they have it.
-Whilst it's reversible if alcohol intake is reduced, alcoholic hepatitis can go on to cause cirrhosis.
+Alcohol-related hepatitis is fairly common in the UK and yet many people don't know that they have it.
+Whilst it's reversible if alcohol intake is reduced, alcohol-related hepatitis can go on to cause cirrhosis.
 In order to minimise a variety of health risks, UK guidelines say that you should avoid drinking more than 14 units of alcohol a week.

 Here we take a closer look at three of the most common types: hepatitis A, B and C.